jradrion/TEFLoN/README.md

 You are now ready to proceed to using TEFLoN.

 ### Using TEFLoN
-There are four modules to TEFLoN: teflonDiscover, teflonCollapse, teflonCount, and teflonGenotype.
+There are four modules in TEFLoN: teflon.v0.3, teflon_collapse, teflon_count, and teflon_genotype.
-You must run teflonDiscover and teflonCount seperately for each sample.
-These modules may run independently for each sample (i.e. you can run all samples simultaneosly with enough threads).
+You must run teflon.v0.3 and teflon_count seperately for each sample.
+These modules run independently for each sample (i.e. you can run all samples simultaneosly with enough threads).
-TeflonCollapse and teflonGenotype only need to run once per analysis.
+Teflon_collapse and teflon_genotype only need to run once per analysis.

-Step 1) For each sample, run teflonDiscover.
+Step 1) For each sample, run teflon.v0.3
 ```
-usage: python usr/local/teflon.v0.2.py <required> [optional]
+usage: python usr/local/teflon.v0.3.py <required> [optional]
-    -wd <full path to working directory>
+    -wd [full path to working directory]
-    -ex <full path to samtools executable>
-    -g <full path to genomeSize.txt> #created by teflon_prep
+    -d <full path to usr/local/prefix.prep_TF/>
     -s <full path to samples.txt> #user created
-    -b <full path to sorted and indexed bam file>
+    -i <unique id for this sample> #must match unique id from samples.txt
-    -a <full path to te.psuedo.bed> #created by teflon_prep
+    -eb <full path to BWA executable>
-    -t <full path to TE hierarchy file> #created by teflon_prep
+    -es <full path to samtools executable>
-    -l <level of the hierarchy file to guide initial TE search> #recommended "family" (note: level must appear in the first line of the TE hierarch file)
+    -l1 <level of the hierarchy file to guide initial TE search> #it is recommended to use the lowest level in the hierarchy file (i.e. "hier_level_1" for data without user-curated hierarchy)
-    -cl <level of the hierarchy to cluster similar TEs> #can be same "level" of hierarchy used in -l or higher (raising level will reduce the number of TE instances found)
+    -l2 <level of the hierarchy to cluster similar TEs> #same level of the hierarchy used in -l or higher (clustering at higher levels will reduce the number of TE instances found and improve accuracy in determining the TE type)
-    -e [newline separated file of any te families to ignore from analysis]
     -q <map quality threshold> #mapped reads with map qualities lower than this number will be discarded
+    -exclude [newline separated file containing thet name of any te families to exclude from analysis] #these names must match names from column -l1 from the hierarchy file
-    -sd [int] #use to manually override the insert size sd identified by samtools stat (check this number to ensure it seems more or less correct based on knowledge of sequencing library!)
+    -sd [insert size standard deviation] #used to manually override the insert size sd identified by samtools stat (check this number in the generated stats.txt file to ensure it seems more or less correct based on knowledge of sequencing library!)
+    -cov [coverage override] #used to manually override the estimated coverage if you get the error: "Warning: coverage could not be estimated"
-    -x [number of threads]
+    -t [number of threads]
 ```

-Step 2) Run teflonCollapse.
+Step 2) Run teflon_collapse.
 ```
 usage: python usr/local/teflon_collapse.py <required> [optional]
-    -wd <full path to working directory>
+    -wd [full path to working directory]
     -s <full path to samples.txt>
+    -es <full path to samtools executable>
+    -n <TEs must be supported by >= n reads in at least one sample>
+    -q <map quality threshold> #mapped reads with map qualities lower than this number will be discarded
+    -cov [coverage override] #used to manually override the estimated coverage if you get the error: "Warning: coverage could not be estimated"
     -t [number of threads]
 ```

 Step 3) For each sample, run teflonCount.
 ```
 usage: python /usr/local/teflon_count.py <required> [optional]
-    -wd <full path to working directory>
+    -wd [full path to working directory]
-    -ex <full path to samtools executable>
-    -g <full path to genomeSize.txt>
+    -d <full path to usr/local/prefix.prep_TF/>
-    -s <full path to samples.txt>
+    -s <full path to samples.txt> #user created
-    -b <full path to sorted and indexed bam file>
+    -i <unique id for this sample> #must match unique id from samples.txt
-    -a <full path to te.psuedo.bed>
+    -eb <full path to BWA executable>
-    -t <full path to TE hierarchy file>
+    -es <full path to samtools executable>
+    -l2 <level of the hierarchy to cluster similar TEs> #this should be the same as -l2 from step 1
     -q <map quality threshold>
-    -x [number of threads]
+    -t [number of threads]
 ```

 Step 4) Run teflonGenotype.
 NOTE: Currently haploid and diploid data types are under construction!
 ```
 usage: python usr/local/teflon_genotype.py <required> [optional]
-    -wd <full path to working directory>
+    -wd [full path to working directory]
-    -s <full path to samples.txt>
+    -d <full path to usr/local/prefix.prep_TF/>
-    -p <full path to psuedo2ref.pickle.gz file>
+    -s <full path to samples.txt> #user created
-    -t <data type> #must be either haploid, diploid, or pooled #Currently, all types must use pooled for read counts
+    -dt <data type> #must be either haploid, diploid, or pooled #Currently, all types must use pooled for read counts
 ```

 ### Output